k3jph/k3jph.github.io/_posts/2024/2024-04-02-i-was-appointed-a-kentucky-colonel.md

 service, and the significant impact we can have by inspiring others.
 I am honored to carry on this tradition and excited about the potential to make meaningful contributions.

+{% include figure.html width="12"
+   image="/2024/i-was-appointed-a-kentucky-colonel/jhoward-kyc.png"
+   alt="Certificate of Appointment as a Kentucky Colonel" cap="Certificate of Appointment as a Kentucky Colonel" %}